 - the empowerment of children.

-After some more work with the staff at a staff meeting, class teachers went back to their classes and made the class charters more in line with the rights and they also thought about the pupil’s and the adult’s roles in the charters
+Classes made charters in line with the rights and they also thought about the pupil’s and the adult’s roles in the charters.

 A Day for Change – Our International charity